State Agencies | Online Services

 In general, both shallow Class IV and Class V wells inject fluids into or above the uppermost underground source of drinking water and may be of similar construction.
 The difference between Class IV and Class V wells is the quality of the fluid being injected.
 Class V wells may only inject non-hazardous fluids that will not endanger underground sources of drinking water.
 However, if a Class V well is misused and receives hazardous waste, as defined by the Resource Conservation and Recovery Act, the well would be considered a Class IV well and therefore be banned.

 Class V wells are used to inject non-hazardous fluids underground.
 Fluids are injected either into or above an underground source of drinking water.
-There are 17 different types of Class V wells.
-Examples of Class V wells include, among others, surface water runoff drainage wells, septic systems, dry wells, motor vehicle waste disposal wells, and industrial, commercial, and utility disposal wells.
+There are 18 different types of Class V wells.
+Examples of Class V wells include, among others: surface water runoff drainage wells; septic systems; dry wells; motor vehicle waste disposal wells; and industrial, commercial and utility disposal wells.

-The owner or operator of a Class V well is required by OAC Rule 3745-34-11(M) to notify Ohio EPA of the well's existence.
+The owner or operator of a Class V well is required by Ohio Administrative Code (OAC) Rule 3745-34-11(M) to notify Ohio EPA of the well's existence.
 The notification is required to be submitted within 30 days of installing a new well and shall include a completed "Underground Injection Control Class V Well Inventory Form" if an inventory form has not already been submitted.